tinythings/sysinspect/docs/eventsensors/procnotify.rst

     - ``process``: list of names of the processes to monitor.
     - ``emit-on-start``: Optional argument to specify whether to emit an event immediately upon starting the sensor if the process is already present.
 Default is false.
+    - ``locked`` (optional): if ``true``, the same event is sent only once and then muted.
+      It will be sent again only after your event handler explicitly releases/unlocks it.

      Example: